 Fig. 1 Physical properties of blue light

-In addition, the blue laser can also carry out thermal conduction welding mode, which can not be realized by near-infrared laser (see Fig. 3).
+Moreover, the blue laser can also perform thermal conduction welding mode, which is impossible for the near-infrared laser (refer to Fig. 3).

 Fig. 2 Cross-section of deep penetration welding on 254 µ m thick copper foil

 Fig. 3 Section of heat conduction welding mode in copper sheet with a thickness of 500 µm

 3. Development of high power blue laser